SupCodeTech/DeepPulmoTB/README.md

 ## DeepPulmoTB Training Mask Download

 DeepPulmoTB dataset is available in the [DeepPulmoTB dataset](https://drive.google.com/drive/folders/1QPinffQ59BufdGapQyLykfaqOiDhtrnX?usp=sharing).
-As the paper is still under review, the dataset has been encrypted.
+As the dataset is currently under ethical review, it has been encrypted.

 Please take a look at the Data Description below for detailed information about the dataset.